-The feast of Saint Anthony may have already come and gone, but the celebration should be yearlong!
+The feast of Saint Anthony is tomorrow, but the celebration should be yearlong!
 Anthony is, after all, one of the most revered saints in the Church calendar!

 Anthony faced several startling paradoxes.
 A paradox is defined as “a situation or event that appears to be of one value, perhaps negative, but then in time it is seen to be something positive.”
 It can happen the other way, too.
 Paradoxically, Jesus’ death had to be a sign of a complete failure of his mission and life.